scottyuecao/HXN-Data-Reduction/README.md

 # HXN-Data-Reduction
-For reducing and analyzing real space scan data at NSLSii-HXN
+The scripts are for reducing and analyzing real space scan data at NSLSii-HXN.
+More information on the code, including a Jupyter notebook is upcoming or available upon request.